zen-browser/theme-store/README.md

 * Submit the issue
 * Let us take care of the rest!

+## Important notice

+**All** themes in this repository are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+By submitting a theme to this repository, you agree to this license.
+Themes can be copied, modified, and distributed for non-commercial purposes only.
+They may be changed without previous notice by the maintainers of this repository, in order to fix bugs, improve performance, or for any other reason.

 ## Updating a Theme

 To update a theme, please follow these steps: